Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Introduction

 While the discrete spectrum of substitution dynamical systems has been heavily studied, e.g., \cite{dekking1978spectrum, host1986valeurs, ferenczi1996substitution, host1992representation, barge2002coincidence, hollander2003two}, less is known on the existence (and absence) of the absolutely continuous component.
 Primitive substitution $\Z$- and $\R$-actions always possess a nontrivial singular component \cite[Theorem 2]{dekking1978mixing}, \cite[Theorem 2.2]{clark2003size}, but nevertheless an absolutely continuous component may exist; examples are provided by the Rudin-Shapiro substitution and its generalizations \cite{queffelec2010substitution, frank2003substitution, chan2016substitution}.
 In general, it is hard to determine whether the spectrum is purely singular.
 In the case of a constant length substitution, Bartlett developed further the work of Queff{\'e}lec \cite{queffelec2010substitution} and obtained an algorithm for computing the spectrum of a substitution, which he used to find examples of substitutions with purely singular spectrum \cite{bartlett2018spectral}.
 Berlinkov and Solomyak provided a sufficient condition for the singularity of the spectrum, in terms of the eigenvalues of the substitution matrix \cite{berlinkov2019singular}.
 In the non-constant length self-similar $\R$-action case, Baake et al.\ \cite{baake2016pair, baake_2019, baake2018spectral, baake2019renormalisation} developed new techniques which they used to obtain sufficient conditions for the singularity of the closely related diffraction spectrum, and they explored some examples (see Remark \ref{remark Baake}(c)).

 In \cite{bufetov2014modulus,bufetov2020spectral}, Bufetov and Solomyak introduced the spectral cocycle associated with a substitution (or more generally, an S-adic shift), and used it to obtain sufficient conditions for a substitution $\R$-action to have purely singular spectrum, see \cite[Corollaries 4.5 and 4.7]{bufetov2020spectral}.
-However, it is difficult to find examples of singular substitution $\R$-actions based directly on these results, since the conditions are given in terms of the pointwise upper Lyapunov exponent, which is rather hard to compute.
-The situation is better in the $\Z$-action case, where an upper bound on the Lyapunov exponent can sometimes be estimated \cite{bufetov2020singular}.
-To achieve one of their main results \cite[Theorem 2.4]{bufetov2020singular}, the authors apply a theorem of Host \cite{host2000some}, which is concerned with the uniform distribution of toral endomorphism orbits.
-Whereas Host’s theorem is relatively general, the paper's interest lies only in the uniform distribution of the orbit of the diagonal vector $\omega \vec{1}$ (where $\vec{1} = (1,\ldots,1)^t$) for Lebesgue-a.e.\ $\omega\in\R$, and it requires the authors to add the assumption that the characteristic polynomial of the substitution matrix is irreducible over $\Q$.
+However, it is difficult to find examples of singular substitution $\R$-actions based directly on these results, since the conditions are given in terms of the \emph{pointwise} upper Lyapunov exponent, which is rather hard to compute.
+The situation is better in the $\Z$-action case studied in \cite{bufetov2020singular} by the same authors.
+Using the uniform distribution of the orbit of the diagonal vector $\omega \vec{1}$ (where $\vec{1} = (1,\ldots,1)^t$), for Lebesgue-almost every (a.e.) $\omega\in\R$, under some related toral endomorphism, they were able to replace the condition on the pointwise exponent with a condition on a system-dependent exponent which is easier to estimate, thereby making the singularity conditions easier to verify.
+To establish this uniform distribution, the authors applied a theorem of Host \cite{host2000some}.
+Whereas Host’s theorem is relatively general, the authors' interest lies only in the distribution of the mentioned orbit, and its use required them to add the assumption that the characteristic polynomial of the substitution matrix is irreducible over $\Q$, which, as we will see, is not necessary in that specific case.